jonaskuske/smoothscroll-anchor-polyfill/README.md

 ## Usage

+> 💡 If you only support modern browsers and can ignore IE, the upcoming [version 1.3.0](https://github.com/jonaskuske/smoothscroll-anchor-polyfill/tree/v1.3.0) will allow you to use a CSS variable (`--scroll-behavior: smooth`) in additon to the following options.
+You can install it as [`smoothscroll-anchor-polyfill@next`](https://unpkg.com/smoothscroll-anchor-polyfill@next
+) already.

 ### 1. Set `scroll-behavior: smooth` in CSS
 > Has to be set global (on `html`), [check the docs for limitations](https://jonaskuske.github.io/smoothscroll-anchor-polyfill#global-only)